Formulary Book of Somogyvár: Legal texts

 The codex contains altogether 486 sections (copies of 446 charters, 3 clauses, a law text, 10 historical records and 24 notes and 2 additional charters from the 16th century).
 In terms of scope, two-fifths of the work consists of the publication of royal diplomas between the pages 119 verso and 226 verso (no. 223–374 formulas).
 Another sections contain charters from both the royal chancellery and the places of authentication: from 1 recto to 119 recto (no. 1–222 formulas), and from 227 recto to 272 verso (no. 375–456), which covers three-fifths of the scope of the formulary book.
 The collection of charters does not follow a chronological order, the author copied all newly added diplomas to the next blank page.
 Based on the dates, György Bónis considered the first original author compiled the vast majority of his work in the years between 1480 and 1486, just before the passing of the so-called Decretum maius, when Matthias Corvinus ordered to replace many previous contradictory decrees with a systematic law-code.
-Bónis argued the formulary book a valuable resource for presenting pre-Tripartitum legal life in Hungary, regarding private law, criminal law and litigation.
+Bónis argued the formulary book is a valuable resource for presenting pre-Tripartitum legal life in Hungary, regarding private law, criminal law and litigation.

 Bónis, after examining the content and form elements, defined the chapters of the formulary book as follows:

 The author collected the documents to educate students and novice professionals, he also provided the texts with a number of useful remarks, similarly to the 14th-century Ars Notarialis.
 The author tried to gather the entire material of a single lawsuit, thus, the apprentice was able to trace all documents at all stages of the proceedings in a single case (for instance, investigation stage, requests for postponement, sentencing after a long absence despite the summons and applications for retrial).
 The author presents cases useful from the point of view of jurisprudence, which appear as many ad hoc possibilities as possible (e.g. postponement of litigation due to the litigant's minority or participation in a military campaign, out-of-court settlement).
 For the primary purpose of the case law illustration, the author frequently modified in the texts of the original diploma, the identity of the persons concerned (often deleted or changed).
 Multiple grammatical errors can be found in texts as a result of multiple copying.
 György Bónis emphasized the lack of logical organization and consistency of the texts too.
 Regarding the newer section, which contains documents from the places of authentication, represents less instructor intent.
 Instead of education, law practice mattered after his retirement to the Somogyvár Abbey, so he collected and compiled a sample library for himself.
 Here can be found some system organizing principles: lawyer advocates, last wills and testaments, pledges, petitions and omissions are found in roughly a subchapter.